 During desludging and cleaning operations the sludge will be piled up temporarily along the manholes and will be a hazard for passers-by and local community.
 This impact is temporary and moderate negative in nature.

-- The sludge must be timely removed from the site and the area must be barricaded during desludging and cleaning periods; - The sludge will be disposed of to the approved dumping sites.
+The sludge must be timely removed from the site;

+The area must be barricaded during desludging and cleaning periods.

 6.7.5 Occupational Health and Safety Hazards